JetBrains/teamcity-documentation/topics/qodana.md

 [//]: # (auxiliary-id: Qodana)

 The _Qodana_ build runner lets you add static analysis to your build chain.
-It is based on the [Qodana](https://www.jetbrains.com/help/qodana/teamcity.html) code quality monitoring platform.
+It is based on the [Qodana](https://www.jetbrains.com/help/qodana/teamcity.html) code quality platform.

 <warning>